This Creamy Italian Sausage and Pasta Soup is loaded with Italian sausage, macaroni, basil, tomatoes, cheese and more. So hearty and delicious!

 - 2 cups milk

-- ¾ cup grated Parmesan cheese (I used the kind from a jar)
+- ¾ cup grated Parmesan cheese (jarred Parmesan is fine!)

 - Galbani mozzarella cheese

-If you don't have fresh basil, I'm sure you could substitute dried.
+If you don't have fresh basil, you can substitute dried basil.
 The rule of thumb seems to be that when using dried herbs instead of fresh, you use 1/3 the amount.
 Which would mean you'd need to add about 1 ½ tbsp. of dried basil.
 That seems like kind of a lot though, so you could always start with less and then add more to taste.